bfiliks/celebrating-faculty-scholarship-2024/pages/about.md

 ## Celebration of Faculty Scholarship 2024

-The Libraries are very grateful to everyone who submitted publications for this year's celebration, and we're pleased to have an opportunity to promote and celebrate the work of Loyola faculty.
-If you were unable to attend the gathering in the Information Commons to raise a toast to another year of research and scholarship, we hope that you'll take this opportunity to appreciate the hard work and creativity on display in this year's.

-Browse the exhibit by [title]( https://bfiliks.github.io/celebrating-faculty-scholarship-2024/browse.html) or [subjects](https://bfiliks.github.io/celebrating-faculty-scholarship-2024/subjects.html).
-You can also view all the [faculty participants](/faculty.html) and see all their recent work on their research profile pages.
+The University Libraries faculty and staff are very grateful to everyone who submitted publications for this year's celebration.
+As an extension of the annual gathering we hosted in the Loyola Information Commons,we are pleased to have an opportunity to promote and celebrate the work of Loyola faculty.
+We hope you will take this opportunity to explore and appreciate the faculty's hard work and creativity displayed here.
+We invite you to browse the exhibit by [title]( https://bfiliks.github.io/celebrating-faculty-scholarship-2024/browse.html) or [subjects](https://bfiliks.github.io/celebrating-faculty-scholarship-2024/subjects.html).
+You can also view all the [faculty participants](/faculty.html) and see their recent work on their research profile pages.

-We’ll  be featuring publications from the exhibit on the Libraries' social media accounts.
-If you want to join in the conversation, please follow us online @LUCLibraries on Facebook and Twitter, or @librariesluc on Instagram.
+Be on the lookout for faculty features from this exhibit on the Libraries' social media.
+If you want to join in the conversation, please follow us @LUCLibraries on Facebook and Twitter, or @librariesLUC on Instagram.

 ## Site Development
 This site was developed by [Felix Oke](https://github.com/bfiliks), an alumnus of the Digital Humanities Program, [Center for Textual Studies and Digital Humanities](https://www.luc.edu/ctsdh/), Loyola University Chicago using Collection Builder-CB